How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 Outlook Desktop App (Windows)

-Open Outlook and double-click the email to open it in its own window.
+1. Open Outlook and double-click your email so it pops out into its own separate window.

-Under the "Printer" dropdown menu, select Microsoft Print to PDF.
+3. Under the "Printer" menu, change your selection to Microsoft Print to PDF.

 Outlook for Mac